SherlockSec/TWaIT/README.md

-# TWAT
+# TWaIT
-Twin With A Twist (TWAT) is a website cloning with a twist.
+Twin With an Interesting Twist (TWaIT) is a website cloning with a twist.

-## What is TWAT?
+## What is TWaIT?

-TWAT uses tools such as `httrack`, `beef-xss`, and `apache2` among others to create an authentic looking clone.
+TWaIT uses tools such as `httrack`, `beef-xss`, and `apache2` among others to create an authentic looking clone.

 ## What's with the name?

-We came up with the longer version, `Twin With A Twist`, and didn't see anything wrong.
+We originally came up with `Twin With A Twist`, and didn't see anything wrong.
 It was only when we made this repo that we noticed the abbriviation.

-## Are you gonna change it?

-Should be fine, right?
+We then very quickly changed the name once we realised our mistake.
+The new name is `Twin With an Interesting Twist`.

 ## How does it work?

-TWAT clones a website using `httrack`, then injects a `beef-xss` hook and hosts it locally using `apache2`.
+TWaIT clones a website using `httrack`, then injects a `beef-xss` hook and hosts it locally using `apache2`.
 This makes an identical copy apart from the hook.

 ## Where can we find you?